ljae/Moon/_posts/2021-09-01-The sinking of MV Sewol.md

 The graph below shows how the passengers & crews are composed of.

-[Composition of Age in Sewol passengers]
+[composition of age in Sewol passengers]
 <details>
 <summary>Folding Python Code (click!)</summary>
 <div markdown="1">